Who can apply?

 - They should be in the 5th or 6th academic semester of a 4-year Bachelor’s programme or in their 5th, 6th, 7th or 8th academic semester of a 5-year integrated or dual degree (Bachelor-Master) programme.

 - They should not be former recipients of the WISE scholarship.

 The grant is non-renewable.

 - A monthly scholarship of 861 euros for undergraduate students (the monthly instalment will be calculated on a daily basis, i.e. 25 euros per day)

 - A lump sum travel subsidy of currently 1,050 euros

 - Payments towards health, accident and personal liability insurance covered by DAAD

 Results are generally announced by the beginning of February.

-- The applicant must search independently for a German professor/guide, under whose supervision s/he could carry out her/his research.
+- Applicants must search independently for a German professor/guide, under whose supervision s/he could carry out her/his research.
 In the case of several offers, the applicant must select one internship.